eficode-academy/istio-katas/01-basic-traffic-routing.md

   http:
   - route:
     - destination:
-        host: myservice     # Send to this Kubernetes Service
+        host: myservice     # Send to this Kubernetes Deployment
-        subset: v1          # but only this subset of the Service
+        subset: v1          # but only this subset of the Deployment
 ```

 - The **http** block is an [HTTPRoute](https://istio.io/latest/docs/reference/config/networking/virtual-service/#HTTPRoute)